 6. Avoid tautology

-Tautology is using two words that mean the same thing.
+Tautology is using two words or phrases that mean the same thing.
 For example:

 - In close proximity

 Save time for your reader by deleting repeated meanings when you proof read.

 7. Avoid fluff

 Fluff is words and phrases that don’t add anything to your work.
 For instance:

 - At this moment in time can be shortened to Now

 - The reason why is that might be better as That’s because

 - The majority of can be edited to become Most

 - In the event that may be reduced to If